oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   during a subsequent refinement may not be assigned (as their mapping is already set).

-# TOSCA Functions
+# 10 TOSCA Functions

-## Function syntax
+## 10.1 Function Syntax

 TOSCA supports the use of functions for providing dynamic service data values at runtime.
-The syntax of

-a function has two representations:
+The syntax of a function has two representations:

 - Any function can be represented by a YAML map with a single key, where the key is a string starting with a \$ (dollar sign) character and